This site requires a more recent version of Adobe Flash Player to function properly.

 This refers to total number of outlets under the Dunkin' Donuts brand internationally.

-As of December 31, 2013, there were 10,858 Dunkin’ Donuts restaurants globally of which 3,181 were located internationally and the remaining present in the U.S.
+As of June 28, 2014, there are 10,993 Dunkin’ Donuts restaurants globally of which 3,172 are located internationally and the remaining present in the U.S.

 Dunkin Donuts international outlets have increased from 2620 in 2009 to 3068 in 2011.
 By the end of 2013, the figure had increased to 3,181 restaurants.